glenndehaan/ppa/README.md

 ## Packages
 The following packages are available in the PPA:
 * g-example-http-server - A simple HTTP example server that runs on port 8080
+* g-inet-test - A simple utility that tests if you are connected to the internet
 * g-password-gen - Simple password generator
 * g-ssl-comp - An SSL comparator that checks if the entire set (private key, certificate request and certificate) belongs to each other
 * g-ssl-crt-gen - An SSL certificate Generator combined with a matching Private Key